sajanajk/eleventy-stylus-blog-theme/pages/about.md

 ---
 title: About European News Wire
-description: All about us in this page
+description: All about us in this page.
 layout: layouts/post.njk
 hideTagsList: true
 eleventyNavigation: